zuzanapiorkowska/FitoFitApp/README.md

 The the app presents some of my code writing skills, including:

 - Writing components and creating files structure in React and Next.js
+- Using some of React Hooks: useState, useEffect, useContext (I know others too! ;))
 - Setting up and using popular libraries (Tailwind CSS, React Hook Form, React Testing Library, Jest, Cypress)
 - Using TypeScript features like: interfaces, enums, types, extending types, picking parts of types
 - Using API calls